ramon-astudillo/ramon-astudillo.github.io/index.md

 - Follow up work from JSALT2018 workshop got __shortlisted for best student paper__ award at Interspeech 2019!.
 This follows cycle-GANs in image or Dual Learning in MT but applied to end-to-end ASR \[[preprint](https://arxiv.org/abs/1905.01152)\]

-- __Joined IBM research AI__ in NY!
+- __Joined IBM research AI in NY__!
 Will be Research Staff Member at the Multilingual Natural Language Processing (MNLP) group in the [T. J. Watson research center in Yorktown Heights](https://www.research.ibm.com/labs/watson/visitor.shtml).

 - After 9 great years as Research Associate at the [Spoken Language Systems lab at INESC-ID](https://www.l2f.inesc-id.pt/w/Welcome_to_the_Spoken_Language_Systems_Lab) in Lisbon I have to (reluctantly!) __leave INESC-ID__ to move to my next step.
 I leave great friends from which I have learned a lot, an amazing infrastracture and fun memories.